Permutation Weighting: Problem Statement and Related Work

-The causal estimand we seek to measure is the dose-response function, $\E[Y(a)]$, i.e., the expected value of the outcome after intervening and assigning treatment to value $a$.
-The dose-response function is a general construct that does not presuppose a specific type, e.g. binary, for treatment.
-Further, the identification of the dose-response function implies identification of the effect of any treatment contrast of interest.
-For example, the average treatment effect, a common quantity of interest in the causal inference literature under binary treatments, is given as $\E[Y(1)] - \E[Y(0)]$.
+The causal estimand we focus our attention on is the \textit{dose-response function}, $\E[Y(\textbf{a})]$, i.e., the expected value of the outcome after intervening and assigning treatment to value $\textbf{a}$.
+This is a general construct that does not presuppose a specific type, e.g. binary, for treatment.
+Further, the identification of the dose-response function implies identification of many common treatment contrasts of interest.
+For example, the average treatment effect under binary treatments $\mathcal{A} = \left\{0, 1\right\}$, is given as $\E[Y(1)] - \E[Y(0)]$.